mds-agenturgruppe/pimprint-core-bundle/doc/20_InDesign_Plugin/00_Server_connection.md

 By deactivating the download of image files and/or template files PimPrint doesn't download any files from the Pimcore server.
 In this case some NFS access to the Pimcore asset directory `web/var/assets` must be configured.

-This scenario is for productions which uses very large image files, where download of many GBs of data would slow production down.
+This scenario is for productions that use very large image files, where download of many GBs of data would slow production down.

 > Note for developers:
 > Please refer to [Project Configuration Reference](../10_Rendering_Projects/00_Configuration_Reference.md) for the configuration of assets and template download.